|

 also had an active interest in UFOs.
 These

-Jones insights, outlined in his Roswell review, can be reviewed on specific topics:
+Jones insights, outlined in his Roswell review, can be reviewed on specific topics: Congress - There is no evidence that the leadership of the

 Congress is paying any attention to the current effort, but the involvement of the General